lennart-benschop/agon-forth/forth16/README.md

 ## Starting up.

-Make sure you have the files on the SD-card, in particular the forth80,bin file.
+Make sure you have the files on the SD-card, in particular the forth.bin file.
 When your autoexec.txt causes your machine to start up in BASIC, make sure to leave BASIC by typing the following command: `*BYE`

 At the MOS command prompt type: